Faseeh-Naqvi/technical-resources/faststart/deploy-virtual-server.md

 1. Your Virtual Server type will automatically be "General purpose VM".

-2. Provide details information for this instance.
+2. Provide detailed information for this instance.

 -   An **Instance Name**, without any spaces or special characters.